Run by enthusiastic husband and wife duo John and Emma Hooker, the pub serves unpretentious, mouth-watering dishes, featuring superb local produce.

 It was also named as one of six national finalists for the title of Best Food Pub in 2016’s Great British Pub Awards.

-The menu is beautifully put together with a significant amount of thought, while dishes are presented beautifully at the table, representative of the talent in the kitchen.
+The pub’s four menus are beautifully put together with a significant amount of thought, while dishes are presented beautifully at the table, representative of the talent in the kitchen.

 Starters have recently included cauliflower soup, parmesan, crème fraîche and house breads; pheasant Scotch egg, blue cheese and beer pickled onions; and oak-smoked haddock omelette with Hollandaise and chives.

-For mains, dishes have consisted of poached and roasted lamb belly with devilled kidney, shallot and tarragon in a lamb gravy; rare breed pork chop with café de Paris butter, hispi cabbage, walnut and Bramley apple; and seared loin of venison, game pie, potato terrine, parsnip and juniper.
+For mains, dishes have consisted of poached and roasted lamb belly in a lamb gravy; rare breed pork chop with café de Paris butter, hispi cabbage, walnut and Bramley apple; and the Cornish homity pie with confit leek, autumn truffle, soft poached egg and hollandaise.